ziatdinovmax/GP/README.md

 # GP
-Gaussian processes (GP) for microscopic data and measurements.
+Gaussian processes (GP) for microscopic data and measurements using Pyro probabilistic programming 'language'.
 To use it, first run:

 ```
 git clone https://github.com/ziatdinovmax/GP.git